MuhammadKashifShamim/couchdesk/README.md

 ```

 #### Deploy Couchdesk Anywhere
-As with Trudesk, **Couchdesk** is also built with <a href="https://nodejs.org">nodejs</a> and <a href="https://mongodb.org">mongodb</a> and can run on any cloud provider, docker, bare-metal, or even a raspberry pi.
-We recomment to try our prebuild docker image from:
+**Couchdesk** is built with <a href="https://nodejs.org">nodejs</a> and <a href="https://mongodb.org">mongodb</a> and can run on any cloud provider, docker, bare-metal, or even a raspberry pi.
+We recomment to try our prebuild docker images.

 ### Documentation
-An online documentation of all basic functionalities can be found here: [https://docs.trudesk.io/docs](https://docs.trudesk.io/docs)
-Extended documentation of all Couchdesk capabilities and usage examples will be provided shortly after the first official release.
+A full documentation of all Couchdesk capabilities and usage examples will be provided shortly after the first official release.

 ### Contributing
 If you like what you see here, and want to help support the work being done, you could: